Prepare for the Spatial Reasoning Test

 Spatial reasoning tests vary depending on the position or field they are intended for.
 This allows employers to assess if applicants have the specific spatial intelligence needed for a particular job.

-How Are Spatial Ability Tests Used?
+How Are Spatial Reasoning Tests Used?

 Spatial ability tests and spatial reasoning tests are used for different pre-employment hiring processes.